Kalynari/tools-max/README.md

 ## 1. Overview

-__snarkOS__ is a decentralized operating system for zero-knowledge applications.
-This code forms the backbone of [Aleo](https://aleo.org/) network, which verifies transactions and stores the encrypted state applications in a publicly-verifiable manner.
+__snarkOS__ is a decentralized operating system for zero-knowledge applications This code forms the backbone of [Aleo](https://aleo.org/) network, which verifies transactions and stores the encrypted state applications in a publicly-verifiable manner.